 One thing I love about ingredients is each has a unique story to tell.

-Every ingredient has a unique method of growing, cultivating and processing; a unique nutrition profile; a unique flavor; a unique way to cook and eat.
+Every ingredient has a unique method of growing, cultivating, and processing; a unique nutrition profile; a unique flavor, and a way to cook and eat.

 Matcha is made from specialty green tea leaves that have been stone-ground into a bright green powder.

-Because the powder is made from the entire tea leaf, it has far more nutrition than traditionally brewed green tea--1 cup of matcha contains as much nutrition as 10 cups of regular green tea!
+Because the powder is made from the entire tea leaf, it has far more nutrition than traditionally brewed green tea–1 cup of matcha contains as much food as 10 cups of regular green tea!

 My interest was renewed after successfully launching our newest product: Wild Matcha #2 Culinary Grade.
-Our 1st and 2nd harvest ceremonial grade Wild Matcha has been a consistent seller, but I wanted to find a matcha that was more suited for recipes.
-Typically, you don't want to use ceremonial grade matcha for recipes, shakes or lattes because it is expensive and meant for drinking straight.
+Our 1st and 2nd harvest ceremonial grade Wild Matcha has been a consistent seller, but I wanted to find a match that was more suited for recipes.
+Typically, you don’t want to use ceremonial-grade matcha for recipes, shakes, or lattes because it is expensive and meant for drinking straight.

-Our newest Wild Guide is the result of my recent trip down the matcha rabbit hole.
-We will be constantly updating it, refining and tweaking--especially with more matcha recipes!
+Our newest Wild Guide resulted from my recent trip down the matcha rabbit hole.
+We will constantly update it, refining and tweaking it–especially with more matcha recipes!